Portrait of Alessandro Sordoni

 Edoardo Ponti

-Dynamically integrating new or rapidly evolving information after Language Model (LM) pre-training remains challenging, particularly in low-… (see more)data scenarios or when dealing with private and specialized documents.
+Dynamically integrating new or rapidly evolving information after (Large) Language Model pre-training remains challenging, particularly in l… (see more)ow-data scenarios or when dealing with private and specialized documents.
 In-context learning and retrieval-augmented generation (RAG) face limitations, including their high inference costs and their inability to capture global document information.
-In this paper, we propose a way of modularizing knowledge by training Knowledge Modules (KMs).
+In this paper, we propose a way of modularizing knowledge by training document-level Knowledge Modules (KMs).
 KMs are lightweight components implemented as parameter-efficient LoRA modules, which are trained to store information about new documents and can be easily plugged into models on demand.
-We show that next-token prediction performs poorly in training KMs.
+We show that next-token prediction performs poorly as the training objective for KMs.
 We instead propose Deep Context Distillation: we learn KMs parameters such as to simulate hidden states and logits of a teacher that takes the document in context.
 Our method outperforms standard next-token prediction and pre-instruction training techniques, across two datasets.
 Finally, we highlight synergies between KMs and retrieval-augmented generation.

 Lucas Caccia